Trimbljk/trimbljk.github.io/content/Programming/2020_11_build_cropdata_infra.md

       <span class="infra-variable">DatabaseInput</span><span class="colon">:</span>
         <span class="infra-variable">Name</span><span class="colon">:</span><span class="infra-string-value"> "crop_data"</span></code>
 </pre>
+The database resource is specified by the inherent AWS data convention **AWS::Glue::Database**.
+It's properties are simple.
+We give it a name and assign our AWS account ID, using an <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html" class="inlinelink">instrinsic fuction</a> to the CatalogId object.
+Each AWS account receives a catalog to which all data can be written and viewed.
+This isn't the same as S3, even though you store data in S3.
+The data catalog represents all data across all databases in a unique usable format.

+The last resource than needs to be constructed is the crawler.
+The crawler will read all the files in a specific path in a bucket and construct, or write, the information contained therein to tables that will appear in our database above.
 <pre class="setpre">
 <code class="aws-infrastructure-code">  <span class="infra-variable">Crawler</span><span class="colon">:</span>
     <span class="infra-variable">Type</span><span class="colon">:</span><span class="infra-noq-string-value"> AWS::Glue::Crawler</span>